derb12/pybaselines/docs/algorithms/spline.rst

 containing all of the spline basis functions, and :math:`D_d` is the matrix version of :math:`\Delta^d` (same as :ref:`explained <difference-matrix-explanation>` for Whittaker-smoothing-based algorithms).
-P-splines have similarities with Whittaker smoothing; in fact, if the number of basis functions, :math:`M`, is set up to be equal to the number of data points, :math:`N`, and the spline degree is set to 0, then :math:`B` becomes the identity matrix and the above equation becomes identical to the equation used for Whittaker smoothing.
+P-splines have similarities with Whittaker smoothing, including the use of :ref:`iterative reweighting <iterative-reweighting-explanation>` to calculate the baseline; in fact, if the number of basis functions, :math:`M`, is set up to be equal to the number of data points, :math:`N`, and the spline degree is set to 0, then :math:`B` becomes the identity matrix and the above equation becomes identical to the equation used for Whittaker smoothing.